IMPROV for LIVING

 “The variety of exercises that build on each other makes it feel like being a kid.”

-Liz Merry has been playing with Improvisation since her college days at U.C.L.A where she performed for two years with the campus troupe called Plastic Silverware.
-She has completed courses led by professional improvisers from the Groundlings, spent three years studying at BATS in S.F., and this summer will celebrate two years of taking Sacramento Comedy Foundation courses.
+Liz Merry has been playing with improvisation since her college days at U.C.L.A., where she performed for two years with the campus troupe called Plastic Silverware.
+She completed courses led by professional improvisers from the Groundlings, spent three years studying at BATS in San Francisco, and has been enrolled in Sacramento Comedy Spot courses for over two years.